clyde2020/ML_Portfolio/Satellite_Image_Interpretation/README.md

 **Initilize variables:**  Required to execute code.
 The host_folder variable must be updated to the folder which houses the downloaded data folder.

-**View data:** Required to execute code..
+**View data:** Required to execute code.
 The path variable must be updated to a valid image location.

-**Process data for image dataframe:** This designates and creates folders for the images which are then split.
+**Process data for image dataframe:** Required to execute code.
+This designates and creates folders for the images which are then split.
 Complete dataframe is created.

 ### TRANSFER LEARNING
 **--Process data for transfer learning:** This creates numpy arrays for the images and labels, rescales the data, and readies it for the transfer models.